Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_geospatial_geography/getting_started_with_geospatial_geography.md

 single=true overwrite=true;
 ```

-Run that query above and you should see an output that indicates 848 rows were unloaded.
+Run that query above and you should see an output that indicates the number of rows were unloaded.

 Run the second unload query below, which adds some filtering to the output query and a parser: